Will your content idea actually earn backlinks?

 Does a high score guarantee backlinks?

 No tool can promise links.
 A high score means your idea has the ingredients journalists respond to.
-Earning the actual coverage still takes solid execution and outreach — which is exactly what our Earned Media Booster and 30-Day Earned Media Sprint are built for.
+Earning the actual coverage still takes solid execution and outreach, which is exactly what our Earned Media Booster and Earned Media Engine are built for.

 Who built this?

-DMR.agency — a remote-first earned media, digital PR and whitehat SEO team operating since 2013, with client coverage in Forbes, MSN, MarketWatch, Mashable, Yahoo and Reader's Digest.
+DMR.agency is a remote-first earned media, digital PR and whitehat SEO team operating since 2013, with client coverage in Forbes, MSN, MarketWatch, Mashable, Yahoo and Reader's Digest.

 Pick a time that works for you.